-The Collection of the artist’s daughter, Arkie Whiteley; The Estate of the late Christopher Kuhn, Canada
+Australian Galleries, Melbourne label attached verso (no.9451); The collection of Arkie Whiteley; The Estate of the late Christopher Kuhn, Canada

 Estate of the artist, Sydney.
 Thence by descent; Frannie Hopkirk, New South Wales, the artist’s sister; Private collection, Sydney, acquired from the above in 1997; Deutscher and Hackett, Australian + International Fine Art and Aboriginal Art, Sydney, 30/11/2016, Lot No. 81; Private collection, Sydney

-In this serene painting the tonality and layering of the inks demonstrate aptly the artist’s growing interest and skill with calligraphic brush strokes.
-Whiteley was fascinated with eastern philosophies and painting techniques during this period of his ouevre.
-Stylistically, Brett Whiteley’s Lake in Bali (Lake Kintamani) references the Chinese painting tradition of ‘one corner’ that gently leads the gaze away from the corner of the frame.
-A related work, Jenny’s Lake, c.
-1983 is in the collection of the Brett Whiteley studio.
+This serene work by Whiteley was created in the early 1980s.
+The tonality and layering of the inks demonstrate aptly the artist’s growing interest in calligraphic brush stroke techniques.
+Whiteley was fascinated with both eastern philosophies and painting techniques during this period of his oeuvre.
+Stylistically, Brett Whiteley’s Lake in Bali (Lake Kintamani) references traditional Chinese painting.
+In Chinese tradition mountains buzz with the energy of qi, draw rain clouds to the rice fields and provide shelter to the Immortals.
+Compositionally, this ‘one-corner’ picture gently leads the gaze away from the corner of the frame.

 Brett Whiteley’s ceramics are among his rarest and most delicately lyrical works of art.
 Here the artist has hand-painted and glazed upon a ceramic dish fine sprigs of blossom, possibly peach or plum.
 The artist’s signature indigo blue sings against the minimal ceramic background and the circular, almost calligraphic composition is beautifully resolved.